If I was starting a blog in 2020, here’s what I’d do differently

 I’d niche down

 OK, here’s the bit where I go back on everything I’ve said in the past: well, sort of, anyway.
-I’ve always said in order to be successful, and I still stand by that to an extent: in my case, I know that trying to stick to a traditional niche (I get bored, basically, and either run out of steam altogether, or end up having to force myself to write about topics I’m just not interested in – which never works out well.), and that’s not something I can see changing.
+I’ve always said I don’t think blogs necessarily need to have a niche in order to be successful, and I still stand by that to an extent: in my case, I know that trying to stick to a traditional niche just doesn’t work for me (I get bored, basically, and either run out of steam altogether, or end up having to force myself to write about topics I’m just not interested in – which never works out well.), and that’s not something I can see changing.

 With that said, however, while I’m not going to claim that a blog can’t possibly survive without a niche, I do have to acknowledge that, in today’s climate, it can be helpful to have one.
 The fact is, people like to know what to expect from a blog, and are more likely to follow or subscribe to one when they know every post is going to be relevant to them, rather than just some of them.
 I really wish this wasn’t the case, because I personally like to write about a range of different topics, but, of course, there are ways to do that while still being faithful to your “niche”.